tsugiproject/tsugi/mod/python-data/data/README.txt

 most of the places in the world.

-To get the local serving to work, depending on your hosting provider, change the file data_util.php and change the global variables:
+To get the local serving to work, depending on your hosting provider, change the file data/data_util.php and change the global variables:

     // Global Configuration Options
     // $GLOBAL_PYTHON_DATA_URL = false; // To serve locally